ZeloCoin/Zelo/test/README.md

 ##### Valgrind

 Valgrind is a tool which can help detect memory leaks and other memory problems.
-The test framework accepts a `--valgrind` flag which runs all the zelod processes under the tool.
+The test framework accepts a `--valgrind` flag which runs all the zxlod processes under the tool.
 It can be combined with the flags above to get a single test or test directory:

 ```bash